Who is the Rev. Stephen B. Henry PhD. guy anyway?

 I've had the wonderful opportunity to be on the Internet since before it was public.
 I was there in the early days of ARPAnet (Advanced Research Projects Agency Network) and NSFnet (National Science Foundation Network), though I never did meet Al Gore.
 I've held security clearance to NATO Secret, and I have worked on projects covered under TEMPEST (I could tell you but I'd have to... well, you know!)

 I built a very successful multi-line bulletin board system (BBS), known as AMBASSADOR BOARD, and my daughter and I taught modem application, and online bulletin board access, years before there was widely accessible public Internet.
 We were trail blazers then and we continue to be so today.

 I have owned and operated Internet Service Provider companies (plural!), bringing early Internet access to small communities and rural areas.
 I have lost count of the number of websites I've built, most hand coded, for large companies and small, for personal use and business.
 From the Royal Bank of Canada to Mary with her small horse blog, from the Online Sellers Association to Main Street Mall Online.
 Several hundred at least.

 Today my wife Lora and I live in a small town in south central Kansas where we operate our business from the convenience of an office in a converted bedroom in our modest home.
 We endeavor to practice a sustainable lifestyle, reducing our carbon footprint where ever we can.
-I’ve done the commute thing.
-I’ve had the corner office with a view.
-I’ve had the big house, three stories (storeys to my fellow Canuks!), white pillars, and the big cars, Mercury Grand Marquis, Buick Electras, Lincoln Town Cars.
-And now, with a modest house in south central Kansas, and a Honda in the drive, I’ve finally made it.
+I've done the commute thing.
+I've had the corner office with a view.
+I've had the big house, three stories (storeys to my fellow Canuks!), white pillars, and the big cars.
+And now, living as I choose, I've finally made it.
 This is the life!